Second Epistle of John

 The Second Epistle of John (Note: The book is sometimes called the Second Letter of John, or simply 2 John (which is also its most common form of abbreviation).) is a book of the New Testament attributed to John the Evangelist, traditionally thought to be the author of the other two epistles of John, and the Gospel of John (though this is disputed).
 Most modern scholars believe this is not John the Apostle, but in general there is no consensus as to the identity of this person or group.
-(See Authorship of the Johannine works.)